Raguram-N/My_Wall_of_Innovations/README.md

 ## ⚠️ **Disclaimer**

-This repository and its contents represent **independent product concepts, UX enhancements, and prototypes** created by **Raguram Narayanaswamy**.
+This repository and its contents represent **independent product concepts, UX research, UX enhancements and prototypes** created by **Raguram Narayanaswamy**.
 These works are intended solely for **educational, portfolio, and demonstration purposes**.
 They are **not affiliated with, endorsed by, or sponsored by any third-party companies or organizations** mentioned within (e.g., YouTube, Rapido, The Hindu, etc.).
 > All trademarks, brand names, and product names belong to their respective owners.

 ---